 Executive chef and owner John P. Greco III offers innovative New American cuisine on his generous brunch menu.
 Folks can enjoy croissant French toast, a veggie lover’s frittata, smoked salmon on a bagel and a crab cake Benedict, among other dishes.
-There is a (timed) bottomless brunch option that gets you an entrée and unlimited mimosas or Bloody Marys for $29.95.
+There is a time-limited bottomless brunch option that gets you an entrée and unlimited mimosas or Bloody Marys for $36.95.
 Brunch: Tu-Su 10 am-4 pm.

 Lower East Side

 This fusion of a bistro and tavern gets its name from the word “meze,” which refers to traditional Mediterranean small plates.
 True to that style of serving, Mezetto offers hummus, avocado mousse and tzatziki spreads with funghi flatbread, in addition to omelets, toasts, sandwiches and salads.
 Brunch: Daily 10 am-4:30 pm.